Student Disciplinary Regulations (Code of Conduct)

 5.8 Procedures and Sanctions in Level 2 Cases

-5.9 Procedures in Study Abroad Cases
+5.9 Procedures During a Study Abroad Program

 Misconduct reports may be filed by providing a written statement of the nature of the alleged violation to the following offices:

-- For all matters: the OSC
+- For all matters: the OSC, who may forward to the appropriate office

 - For university housing matters: the RSC Coordinator or Residence Area Directors